JoshCheek/deject/Readme.md

 Special Thanks
 ==============

+* To [Enova](http://www.enovafinancial.com/) for helping me find the best use cases and most relevant missing features.
-To the [8th Light](http://8thlight.com/)ers who have provided feedback, questions, and criticisms.
+* To the [8th Light](http://8thlight.com/)ers who have provided feedback, questions, and criticisms.

 Todo